Ali-Nasrolahi/ali-nasrolahi.github.io/content/portfolio/AVR/index.md

 Furthermore, it has been utilized as the main framework for my other projects, as well.

-Source code available at [Ali-Nasrolahi/AVRLib](https://github.com/Ali-Nasrolahi/avrlib).
+Source code is available at [Ali-Nasrolahi/AVRLib](https://github.com/Ali-Nasrolahi/avrlib).

 ## SD Card Driver with Basic I/O Support